 Comparisons are another occurrence.
 A lot of people want to know if a marriage can survive a midlife crisis, and the answer is yes.
 A midlife crisis destroying your marriage is a common fear of many married couples, but there is a way around a lot of these problems.
 As far as comparisons are concerned, you or your spouse may begin to compare yourself to successful people you know, such as friends, relatives and co-workers or people you see in a movie or strangers you seem to notice when you are out running errands.
 When this happens, a spouse may begin to feel less than, self-conscious or experience a strong sense of regret.
 This can make a person focus solely on themselves or cause them to go “soul searching”, leaving everything and everyone behind.

-Being exhausted is a common problem in marriage that can cause a midlife crisis.
+Being exhausted is a common problem in the marriage that can cause a midlife crisis.
 When a person is exhausted, they may continue to endure their daily routine, but they are operating on fumes.
 It is similar to a vehicle that is running out of gas.
 You can continue to accelerate, but once the gas is gone, you will need to refill the gas tank.
 A person who is exhausted has continued to go and push every day until they can no longer function.
 They need to refuel by allowing their body and mind to rest and relax.
-When a midlife crisis occurs in this instance, everything a person ever thought of will be questioned, regardless if it was something they did when they were 6 years old or something they did as recent as yesterday.
+When a midlife crisis occurs in this instance, everything a person ever thought of will be questioned, regardless if it was something they did when they were 6 years old or something they did as recently as yesterday.
 Every situation and every detail will be considered.
-This can be an issue in a marriage because these instances will be all a person talks about and the spouse will become tired of hearing about the same situations leading them to become become frustrated and aggravated.
+This can be an issue in a marriage because these instances will be all a person talks about and the spouse will become tired of hearing about the same situations leading them to become frustrated and aggravated.
 The situation can escalate from there.

 Make drastic changes